 And would you believe I got there without ever once actually spelling out that naughty thing you did, though I’m sure I might as well have by now!
 I’m mostly happy with my conclusion so far, but I’m still not sure about the sexual deviance thing – it’s clearly there, from the relatively innocent (keep telling yourself that!) manifestation of your sexy nurse fantasies shuffling about the place, to the women as sex-object mannequins, to the more disturbing symbolism of the Abstract Daddy and the more blatant actions of Pyramid Head; as well, of course, as in the characterisation of the dreadfully abused Angela and overly-sexualised Maria.
-Is that whole messed-up mess really all borne of not getting your leg over for a while?
+Is that whole messed-up psycho-sexual mess really all borne of not getting your leg over for a few months?
 Not for me to say, and like what we think we might have witnessed with Pyramid Head and what he was actually doing to the mannequins, I can’t really be sure.
 Maybe James has always been a sexual deviant and when his wife couldn’t be party to that anymore he went over the edge on that front.
 But without getting too stereotypical, as a frequent visitor to Japan, I am now probably in the realms of over-thinking this point!

 There’s one more small conflict I’ve got over one of the endings I’ve seen.
 I’m not going into each of the endings here, but I’ve got a theory about James and dead Mary ending up at the bottom of the lake in a car; the lake you were looking at while you were next to your car at the start of the game.
 I can buy into that he simply came to Silent Hill to kill himself in their “special place” but here’s the conflict.
-I initially assumed this was happening at the end of the game, but what if it happened before you started?
+I initially considered this as happening at the end of the game, but what if it happened before you started?

 That aside, I think we can conclude that you are the monster and you are the horror in Silent Hill 2!
 And with that concluded, I can also conclude that in my view, Silent Hill 2 is without doubt the greatest horror game of all time.
 It’s also potentially one of the greatest pieces of horror art of any kind of all time – now there’s a list I need to create, with this and M.R.
 James’ Ghost Stories of an Antiquary and Hammer’s Plague of the Zombies all right near the top!
 And whether you’re talking about the story, the metaphors and symbolism, the dark places it creates or the dark places it goes to, the soundtrack or the atmosphere… it’s also probably one of the most important video games of all time too.
 And the voice-acting really isn’t as bad as people say!